 Quite a few actually!
 Pangbourne College’s naval background for starters.
-The school was originally set up a 100 years ago to train young officers for the Merchant Navy and later the Royal Navy too.
+The school was originally set up 100 years ago to train young officers for the Merchant Navy and later the Royal Navy too.
 Not so much of that goes on now, but there’s a nautical flavour to the place.
-The kids wear naval uniform, regular parades (roughly once a month), the school marching band, Divisions named after ships and a love of rowing and sailing.
-But the sense of community, self discipline, courtesy, pride in one’s appearance all have the military feels about them too.
+The kids wear a naval uniform, regular parades (roughly once a month), the school marching band, Divisions named after ships and a love of rowing and sailing.
+But the sense of community, self-discipline, pride in one’s appearance all have the military feels about them too.
 Although there is a little standing on ceremony, the vibe of Pangbourne is not so stiff.

 The kids have three uniforms.
 Now I know it’s hard enough getting your head around one plus all the sports gear, but THREE!
-Day to day the children where No2s – black trousers or skirt, blue shirt and a blue jumper with epaulettes.
+Day to day the children wear No2s – black trousers or skirt, blue shirt and a blue jumper with epaulettes.
 2) There is a dress uniform for parades with hat called the No1.
 3) Rec Rig – a traditional blazer and tie, generally worn to away matches.
-The No1 is eek expensive but I’m assured second hand options are available in the onsite uniform shop.
+The No1 is eek expensive but I’m assured second-hand options are available in the onsite uniform shop.
 The Junior pupils (Year 7&8) wear a separate uniform and Sixth Formers are allowed to wear a suit instead of the No2 uniform.

 What else?
 Well, there is a bar for the Sixth formers on campus!
 Yes, you heard me right.
 On a Thursday night, they can have a couple of small glasses of wine or beer.
 It’s all perfectly legal and it allows the pupils to drink in a safe environment, and has to be better than kids smuggling tequila into dorms, right?